-To achieve the university’s commitment to and goal of improving diversity among the faculty and in our university community
+- To achieve the university’s commitment to and goal of improving diversity among the faculty in order to meet critical research and teaching needs

 Faculty Diversity Action Plan (FDAP) informs and supplements the following faculty search and hiring practices:

-- The central values and core mission in the Statement of Hiring Authority shall be reiterated by the Deans to their constituents on an annual basis.
+- Deans shall reiterate the central values and core mission in the Statement of Hiring Authority to their constituents on an annual basis.

 - Deans, Chairs/Directors, or their designees shall convene faculty hiring committees and appoint a chair.